WICG/turtledove/FLEDGE.md

 As we approach third-party cookie deprecation in Chrome, you may be wondering about the availability of specific Protected Audience API services and features.
 You can find a list of the scoped Protected Audience API features and when they'll be supported [here](https://developer.chrome.com/en/docs/privacy-sandbox/protected-audience-api/feature-status/).
 The temporary italicized carve-outs in the above bulleted list all need privacy-safe replacements before our work is done.

-But while third-party cookies are still available, the Protected Audience API offers a preview of a post-3p-cookies technique so that we can all test out the on-device ad selection approach together.
+But while third-party cookies are still available, the Protected Audience API offers a preview of a post-3p-cookies technique so that we can all test out this ad selection approach together.

 ## Background